-Dear Mr. Boyd:
+Dear Mr. Corey:

-This letter is to advise you that the U.S. Environmental Protection Agency's (EPA) Office of Civil Rights (OCR) is resolving the complaint filed on April 17, 2000, by CAlifornians for Renewable Energy, Jim MacDonald as a Trustee of the Pittsburg Unified School District, and Community Health First, under Title VI of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000d to 2000d-7 (Title VI), and EPA's implementing regulations at 40 C.F.R.
+This letter is to advise you that the U.S. Environmental Protection Agency's (EPA) Office of Civil Rights (OCR) is resolving the complaint filed on April 17, 2000, by CAlifornians for Renewable Energy, Jim MacDonald as a Trustee of the Pittsburg Unified School District, and Community Health First filed under Title VI of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000d to 2000d-7 (Title VI), and EPA's implementing regulations at 40 C.F.R.
 Part 7.
 The complaint alleged discrimination based on race and national origin in violation of Title VI relating to the permitting of two natural gas-fired power plants in the city of Pittsburg, California.
 Specifically, Complainants alleged that actions by the California Air Resources Board (CARB) and the Bay Area Air Quality Management District (BAAQMD) relative to the permitting of the Pittsburg District Energy Facility and Delta Energy Center projects under the Clean Air Act would have a disparate impact on the basis of race and national origin, and that CARB and BAAQMD discriminated on the basis of race and national origin by failing to identify disparately impacted populations, like Pittsburg's, and to provide appropriate mitigation.

-As discussed in more detail below, and in the enclosed letters to CARB and BAAQMD, OCR found that BAAQMD's and CARB's implementation of specific programs and activities, as well as commitments they have made to OCR over the last few months, have resulted in significant changes in the overall circumstances since the filing of the complaint.
+As discussed in more detail below, CARB's implementation of specific programs and activities, as well as commitments they have made to OCR over the last few months, have resulted in significant changes in the overall circumstances since the filing of the complaint.
 In light of these actions, OCR finds insufficient evidence of current non-compliance with Title VI or EPA's Title VI regulation.
 As such, OCR is closing the complaint as of the date of this letter.